ni/monodrive-documentation/docs/monoDrive_home/BBox-traffic-sign.md

     <img class="wide_img" src="../img/stmesh_traffic_step7.png"/>
     </p>

-8. Under Details&rarr;Collision&rarr;Primitives&rarr;Boxes: the existing bounding boxes are visible along with their names:
+8. Under Details&rarr;Collision&rarr;Primitives&rarr;Boxes, the existing bounding boxes are visible along with their names.
 The actual sign is the 'face', and the pole is the 'shaft'

 9. Uncheck the ‘Contribute to Mass’ parameter so the box only   serves annotation purposes.